wadewegner/wadewegner.github.com/_posts/2017-04-23-use-workbench-with-your-scratch-org.md

 Voilà!
 You're using Workbench with your Scratch Org.

-A useful tip from a set of useful commands.
+Of course, these two commands enable all kinds of other useful scenarios, not just logging into the Workbench.
+Please explore their use and try them out yourself.

 I hope this helps!